 From Agali, you can then walk to the other two beaches further east.
 Galifos is a small, almost hidden cove, whereas Agios Nikolaos is a long, wide beach with a couple of restaurants.

-And finally, here’s some info on the two most famous beaches in Folegandros, Katergo and Livadaki.
+And finally, here’s some info on the two most well-known beaches in Folegandros – Katergo and Livadaki.

 Go to Katergo beach in Folegandros